brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 ## Get the Status of Downloads

-For any given offline video token, you can determine its status by calling `[BCOVOfflineVideoManager offlineVideoStatusForToken:]`.
+For any given offline video token, you can determine its status by calling `BCOVOfflineVideoManager.shared().offlineVideoStatus(forToken:)`.
 This method returns a `BCOVOfflineVideoStatus` object that contains various bits of useful data about the download:

 - Download state (requested, started, suspended, completed, canceled, or failed)
 - License request time